How are we doing?

 How do we compare?

 The Tucson MSA’s industry mix was heavily weighted toward government activity, compared to the nation.
-In 2016, 21.0% of Tucson’s GDP was in the government sector, compared to 12.3% for the nation, which made government the largest sector in the local economy.
-The education and health services sector was also relatively large in Tucson, at 11.1% of GDP, compared to 8.4% for the nation.
-The most recent year of GDP data available for all industries in Tucson was 2016.
+In 2018, 18.8% of Tucson’s GDP was in the government sector, compared to 12.4% for the nation, which made government one of the largest sectors in the local economy.
+The financial activities sector was the largest in both Tucson and for the nation, representing approximately 21.0% of GDP in 2018.

 The government share of GDP in the Tucson MSA was larger than the U.S. because the local area had larger shares in federal civilian, federal military, and state and local activity.
 Federal civilian and military activity in Tucson was roughly double the national average, as a share of GDP in 2016.
 The state and local GDP share was also larger in Tucson, reflecting the presence of the University of Arizona.